Martin8617/DFI-Punks/README.md

 # DFI-Punks
-### Crypto punks freshly made for the DeFiChain community

 The NFTs for the punks are available at OpenSea (https://opensea.io/collection/dfi-punks).
 The first hundred punks are for sale, but the sale price is an estimate and we can arrange individually.
 Of course also in DFI (to avoid high fees).